 How the Term MRP is Often Overused and Misused

-MRP along with the terms MPS and the optimization are some of the most overused and misused terms in supply chain planning.
-MRP is commonplace and so widely used that people in companies often fall into the trap of commingling the term MRP with the process it is performing, either supply planning, production planning, BOM explosion or lead time calculation.
-However, MRP is a distinct method or procedure that has specific logic and is applied by an application, with the process it is performing.
+MRP, along with MPS and optimization, are some of the most overused and misused words in supply chain planning.
+MRP is commonplace and so widely used that people in companies often fall into the trap of commingling MRP with the process it performs, either supply planning, production planning, BOM explosion, or lead time calculation.
+However, MRP is a distinct method or procedure with specific logic and is applied by an application with the process it is performing.

-Therefore, I will often find on projects that the term MRP persists even when a different planning method is used.
+Therefore, I will often find on projects that MRP persists even when a different planning method is used.

-For instance, I was on a project where the initial supply and production plan was created by CTM.
+For instance, I was on a project where CTM created the initial supply and production plan.
 CTM is an order-based method planning method.
-Its logic and settings are completely different from MRP.
-However, the two profiles that had been created in SAP APO were named “MRP 1” and “MRP 2.”
+Its logic and settings are entirely different from MRP.
+However, the two profiles created in SAP APO were named “MRP 1” and “MRP 2.”
 This created confusion when I told this client that CTM was not performing MRP.

 MRP as a Proxy for the Term Initial Supply Plan?

 The issue is that MRP is often a proxy for the term “initial supply plan” or “initial production plan.”
-This is a problem because incorrect terminology interferes with companies properly understanding what the procedures in the system that they are using.
+This is a problem because incorrect terminology interferes with companies correctly understanding the procedures in the system that they are using.

-If you don’t know the difference between how an MRP run operates and an initial supply plan created by say a cost optimizer, you are less likely to have success implementing your optimizer application for supply planning.
-This is a reason I wrote this article.
-The issue with an understanding of both this issue as well as the even larger issue of companies not fully understanding how the different supply planning methods differ from one another was a motivator for the book “Supply Planning with MRP, DRP, and APS Software.”
+If you don’t know the difference between how an MRP run operates and an initial supply plan created by, say, a cost optimizer, you are less likely to have success implementing your optimizer application for supply planning.
+This is the reason I wrote this article.
+The issue with an understanding of both this issue and the even larger problem of companies not fully understanding how the different supply planning methods differ from one another was a motivator for the book “Supply Planning with MRP, DRP, and APS Software.”

 MRP as a Forecast Based Planning Method

-Material Requirements Planning is emphatically a forecast based planning method.
-It is combined with lead times and the BOM.
-It creates a series of planned production orders and purchase requisitions which are all timed to allow the demand to be met.
+Material Requirements Planning is a forecast-based planning method.
+It is combined with lead times and BOM.
+It creates a series of planned production orders and purchase requisitions.
+All timed to allow the demand to be met.
 Material Requirements Planning has these frequently unstated prerequisites:

 - Every inventory items move into and out of stock.